AI IN PRODUCTION

 Metrics Monday: The Latency vs. Accuracy Tradeoff in Production AI Agents

 Speed and accuracy pull in opposite directions in agentic systems — and the teams shipping reliably in production have learned to stop treating this as a binary choice.
-The real skill is knowing when accuracy must win, when latency must win, and how to route accordingly.

 March 30, 2026 · 8 min read